khalil-hamidani/Secure-it/README.md

 JavaScript is used to implement the core functionality of the app, including the Caesar cipher encryption and decryption algorithms in the `encryption.js` and `decryption.js` files one the static folder, the password generator, and the password manager in the `passGen.js` and `passMan.js`.

-Data is stored and retrieved from a backend server with database using Flask: `app.py` is the main python script that allwos users to sign in , log in and store there passwords inside the datatbase stored in `secure.db`
+Data is stored and retrieved from a backend server with database using Flask: `app.py` is the main python script that allows users to sign in , log in and store there passwords inside the database stored in `secure.db`

-## Pictures
+## Pictures:

 |                    Main page                    |
 | :---------------------------------------------: |